 Advice On Parenting Time And Child Support

 There is no issue in family law that evokes more emotion than questions of custody and visitation.
-The modern term “parenting time” now describes what was previously called custody and visitation for very important reasons.
+The modern term “parenting time” now describes what was previously called visitation for very important reasons.

 It reflects the common notion that ideally, children should retain close relationships with both parents even after a separation or divorce.
 In other words, a mother or father normally deserves the opportunity to nurture children directly.
 Parenting time arrangements account for this natural need.